microsoft/mu_silicon_intel_tiano/Readme.rst

 Contributions are always welcome and encouraged!
 Please open any issues in the Project Mu GitHub tracker and read https://microsoft.github.io/mu/How/contributing/

+For documentation:

 Copyright & License
 ===================

-Copyright (c) Microsoft Corporation.
+| Copyright (c) Microsoft Corporation
-SPDX-License-Identifier: BSD-2-Clause-Patent
+| SPDX-License-Identifier: BSD-2-Clause-Patent

 Upstream License (TianoCore)
 ============================